Bones and All: Music

 The film's score was composed by Trent Reznor and Atticus Ross and was released on November 18, 2022, on Reznor's label The Null Corporation.
 In an interview with TheWrap, Reznor and Ross explained that they had extensive discussions with Guadagnino regarding the score, who stated that he wanted it to be "a melancholic elegy, an unending longing.
 It needs to be a character in the film, a part of the landscape" and requested the use of acoustic guitars to complement the Americana visuals.
 Reznor and Ross noted how the duo had to experiment with a lot of different sounds before figuring out how the score would sit in the film and explained the creation of the film's original song "(You Made It Feel) Like Home", which stemmed from their personal connections to Russell and Chalamet's characters.

 Release

+In early 2022, MGM's then-chairman Kevin Ulrich met with Guadagnino to discuss distributing Bones and All.
+During the meeting, Guadagnino showed Ulrich a 10-minute reel of the finished film, and told him he was also in the midst of developing his next project, Challengers (2024).
+A two-picture deal was negotiated over the next 24 hours, alongside then-heads of MGM Michael De Luca and Pamela Abdy.
+The sale was handled by WME, De Maio Entertainment, and Range Media Partners.
+It is the first film to be acquired by United Artists Releasing and Metro-Goldwyn-Mayer Pictures following its merger deal with Amazon on March 17, 2022.
 Bones and All had its world premiere at the 79th Venice International Film Festival on September 2, 2022, followed by screenings at the 60th New York Film Festival, 17th Fantastic Fest, 49th Telluride Film Festival, 2022 AFI Fest and 2022 BFI London Film Festival.

-It had a limited theatrical release beginning on November 18, 2022, before opening wide on November 23.
+Bones and All had a limited theatrical release beginning on November 18, 2022, before opening wide on November 23.

-Theatrical

-It is the first film to be acquired by United Artists Releasing and Metro-Goldwyn-Mayer Pictures following its merger deal with Amazon on March 17, 2022.
 Vision Distribution released the film in Italy on November 23, 2022, in collaboration with Prime Video and Sky, while Warner Bros.
 Pictures handled all other international territories through MGM and UAR under a new multi-year pact with the former beginning with this film.